*Updated May 13th, 2025

 Document the Accident Scene

-Thorough documentation helps determine whether the car is a total loss.
+Thorough documentation helps determine whether the car is considered a total loss.

 Take photos of: